Proposed Research Study: Pilot GLA:D® Australia Course for Chiropractors and Osteopaths

 In collaboration with Macquarie University and Victoria University, we are exploring the feasibility of expanding the delivery of GLA:D® Australia to additional health professions.
 To do this, we plan to implement a small pilot study involving eligible chiropractors and osteopaths, with the aim of certifying these clinicians to deliver GLA:D® Australia in the second half of 2026.

-The pilot course will be offered to a select group of chiropractors and osteopaths (approximately n = 30) who meet specific eligibility criteria.
+The pilot course will be offered to a select group of chiropractors and osteopaths (up to 60) who meet specific eligibility criteria.

 Eligible osteopaths and chiropractors will complete the standard GLA:D® Australia training course and certification process.
 Course costs will be consistent with those for physiotherapists and Accredited Exercise Physiologists (AEPs).
 These clinicians will also participate in an evaluation process which will inform next steps within the broader program.